Vekudin/IoT_order_system/README.md

-# IoT_order_system
-A system based on aws services which is handling orders for autonomous cars.
-The base point is the order_handler.py which is dedicated to an aws lambda function.
+# The base point is the order_handler.py
+which is dedicated to an aws lambda function.
 Invoking it requires a list named 'orders' containing dicts with 'car_id' and data of the customer's waiting location.
 When the corresponding car has taken the order its status is saved.
+Based on aws services which is handling orders for abstract autonomous cars.

 # How it works
 The lambda function "order_handler" in lambda_handlers/order_handler.py is invoked with an order payload which contains